microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/insightssettings-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Update the privacy settings to display or return the specified type of insights in an organization.
-The type of settings can be item insights, people insights or contact insights.
+The type of settings can be contact insights, item insights, or people insights.

 To learn more about customizing insights privacy for your organization, see:
 -  [Customize item insights privacy](/graph/insights-customize-item-insights-privacy)